ng-turkey/ngx-context/README.md

 - When a component is loaded via `router-outlet`, data-binding is not available and prop-drilling is no longer an option.
 - Providing data through state management has its own caveat: Since connecting presentational (dumb) components directly to a specific state breaks their reusability, they have to be wrapped by container (smart) components instead and that usually is additional work.

 This library is designed to improve developer experience by fixing all issues above.
 It provides context through dependency injection system behind-the-scenes and lets your deeply nested dumb components consume this context easily.
-It is conceptually influenced by [React Context](https://reactjs.org/docs/context.html), but differs in implementation and is 100% tailored for Angular.
+It is inspired by [React Context](https://reactjs.org/docs/context.html), but differs in implementation and is 100% tailored for Angular.

 ![](./assets/context.svg)